Cotran v. Rollins Hudig Hall Int'l, Inc.: Good Cause Termination

 Good cause means there is a valid reason to fire an employee, like serious misconduct or not doing their job properly.
 This was important in Cotran’s case because it was the main reason he sued Rollins Hudig Hall.
 He believed there was no good cause for firing him, and that’s why he claimed it was wrongful termination.

 Employer's Duty of Fair Investigation

 A fair investigation by an employer should be unbiased and focus on facts.
 It should include interviews with the people involved and look at all the information before making a decision.
-In Cotran’s case, I do think Rollins Hudig Hall handled the situation fairly.
-The investigation was done by the Equal Employment Opportunity compliance manager, who interviewed 21 people.
+In Cotran, the investigation was done by the Equal Employment Opportunity compliance manager, who interviewed 21 people.
 The manager found evidence that supported the accusations, and both women who filed the complaints signed affidavits.
 After the investigation, the manager concluded it was more than likely that the harassment had occurred.
 The findings were given to the company president, who then made the decision to fire Cotran.